rdotzlaw/COMP3040-A3/part1.md

 ```

 Whereas an invalid API request with the following parameters:
-* variantID: "The one that's kinda green, ya know?",
+* variantId: "The one that's kinda green, ya know?",
-* harvestPercentage: 1000,
+* percentHarvest: 1000,
 * berryCount: "Not enough"

 Would return the following response: